TheLacus/daggerfall-unity-mods/Addons/RealGrass/RealGrassMod_readme.txt

 - NoiseSpread
 The spread of the variety of grass, an higher number causes a more varied placement.
 It doesn't affect the number of objects.

+**Terrain**

+- DetailDistance
+The distance from camera beyond which the grass will be culled.
+Lower values can increase performance.

+- DetailDensity
+1.0 is the original density, as decided by Thick and Thin.
+Lower values result in less detail objects being rendered, increasing performance.

+**Wind**

+- WavingAmount, WavingSpeed and WavingStrength.
+Affect how much the wind moves the grass.
+All three accept values in a range between 0.0 (no wind) and 1.0.

 **PRESETS**
 -------------------------------------------------------------------------------------------------